Skip to main content

 About Digital Experience Analytics

-Digital Experience Analytics allows brands to quantify the digital experiences of their customers through session replay capture and frustration detection to help identify and close experience gaps.
+Digital Experience Analytics allows brands to quantify the digital experiences of their customers by capturing moments of frustration that occur during their time on your site or app, allowing you to make improvements where needed.
 The experience of individual customers across a single web browser, including the detection of 4 frustration behaviors, can be tracked on mobile web and desktop, allowing for proactive identification of issues within digital properties.

 Example: If users are struggling with the checkout process on your website, using session replay to detect frustration behaviors can help you understand which part of the checkout process is confusing for customers.